Statistics (STAT)

 STAT 530 Applied Regression Analysis 3 Credit Hours

 Topics include single variable linear regression, multiple linear regression and polynomial regression.
 Model checking techniques based on analysis of residuals will be emphasized.
-Remedies to model inadequacies such as transformation will be covered.
-Basic time series analysis and forecasting using moving averages and autoregressive models with prediction errors are covered.
+Remedies to model inadequacies such as transformation will be covered along with basic time series analysis and forecasting using moving averages and autoregressive models with prediction errors.
+Statistical packages will be used.
 Additional assignments in logistic regression and forecasting will distinguish this course from its undergraduate version, STAT 430.
-Statistical packages will be used.
+Students are encouraged to take MATH 227 or a similar course before STAT 530.
 Students cannot receive credit for both STAT 430 and STAT 530.
 (F, W).

 Restriction(s):